Guide

 Heart rate variability studies have shown that proficient Vipassana practice increases parasympathetic (rest-and-digest) activity throughout sleep and effectively buffers sympathetic (fight-or-flight) surges during REM sleep.
 In practical terms, this means the nervous system stays calmer throughout the night, resulting in more restorative sleep.

-- Body relaxation — Systematically scanning the body releases tension you didn't know you were holding.
-Many practitioners notice their jaw unclenching, shoulders dropping, and muscles softening during practice.
+• Body relaxation.
+Many practitioners notice their jaw unclenching, shoulders dropping, and muscles softening over the course of a daily practice.

-- Equanimity toward sleep anxiety — If you've struggled with insomnia, you know the paradox: the more you try to sleep, the harder it becomes.
-Vipassana teaches equanimity — not caring whether sleep comes or not.
-Ironically, this letting go is often what allows sleep to arrive.
+• Equanimity toward sleep anxiety.
+If you've struggled with insomnia, you know the paradox: the more you try to sleep, the harder it becomes.
+A trained capacity for equanimity around whether sleep comes or not often allows sleep to arrive on its own.

 Here's the honest truth: sleep during your first course will probably be challenging, at least for the first few days.